grpc/proposal/A72-open-telemetry-tracing.md

 different from the binary header that gRPC currently uses.
 The future roadmap to support binary propagators at OpenTelemetry is unclear.
-So, gRPC will use propagator API in TextMap format with an optimization path (Go and Java) to work around the binary propagator API.
-In fact, text map propagator does not show visible performance impact for C++, which is most sensitive to performance, based on internal micro benchmarking.
-Therefore, gRPC will not favor binary propagators over TextMap propagators.
+So, gRPC will use propagator API in TextMap format with an optimization path (Go and Java) to work around the lack of binary propagator API to support `grpc-trace-bin`.
+In fact, TextMap propagator does not show visible performance impact for C++, which is the most sensitive language to performance, based on internal micro benchmarking.
+Therefore, gRPC will only support `grpc-trace-bin` and TextMap propagators.

 gRPC will expose a custom `grpcTraceBinPropagator` that implements `TextMapPropagator`.
 This grpc-provided propagator still uses the `grpc-trace-bin` header for context propagation.
-The OpenCensus spanContext and OpenTelemetry spanContext transmitted in binary header over the wire are identical, therefore a gRPC OpenCensus client can speak with a gRPC OpenTelemetry server and vice versa.
+When using `grpc-trace-bin` the OpenCensus spanContext and OpenTelemetry spanContext  are identical, therefore a gRPC OpenCensus client can speak with a gRPC OpenTelemetry server and vice versa.
 Users can provide a single composite propagator that combines one or multiple `TextMapPropagator` for their client and server separately.
 This way, users can define their own